 by Claudia Voyles

-Note: the following statements are intended as best practice recommendations based on most recent measures published by the Centers for Disease Control and Prevention, NOT as absolute guidelines.
+Note: the following statements are intended as best practice recommendations for NADA Protocol treatment during the COVID-19 pandemic based on most recent measures published by the Centers for Disease Control and Prevention, NOT as absolute guidelines.
 Please modify and adapt your practices to fit the ever-evolving reality.
 The NCCAOM and the American Society of Acupuncturists (ASA) have also published useful resources on their website.

 Minimum conditions needed to resume in-person treatment:

 - Your state/province/city allows your program to open/function.

 - You feel safe/comfortable resuming direct NADA acupuncture/acupressure.

 - If you are working in a program, find out what the facility’s protocol and plans are for practice in terms of access to protective equipment and disinfection for all involved in giving and receiving NADA services.

 - If you do not work for a program and are eligible to provide NADA on an independent basis, develop a protocol and plan that you can implement and follow and make available to anyone who inquires about the steps you have taken to reduce the risk of infection.